xtuml/training/courses/System Modeling with the xtUML Editor/Packages/Packages and Visibility Quiz.md

 __Choices:__
   - A: Components and Packages
   - B: Components and Analysis Modeling diagrams
-  - C: Types and Classes
+  - C: Data types and Classes
   - D: All of the above

 __Answer(s):__